actions-marketplace-validations/kentahikaru_github-action-vagrant--vagrantfile-from-repository/README.md

 This Github action will create virtual machine using Vagraint file in the root of your repository.
 It is also:
-* exporting some bash variables into <repo_root>/shell.sh
+* exports some bash variables into <repo_root>/shell.sh
-* modifying line in Vagrant file starting with "config.vm.provision" so it can sync folders properly.
+* modifies line in Vagrant file starting with "config.vm.provision" so it can sync folders properly.